Anne, Princess Royal: Early life and education

-Anne was born at 11:50 am on 15 August 1950 at Clarence House in London during the reign of her maternal grandfather, King George VI.
-She was the second child and only daughter of Princess Elizabeth, Duchess of Edinburgh (later Queen Elizabeth II), and Prince Philip, Duke of Edinburgh.
-A 21-gun salute in Hyde Park signaled the birth.
-Anne was baptised in the Music Room of Buckingham Palace on 21 October 1950, by the Archbishop of York, Cyril Garbett.
+Anne was born at 11:50 am on 15 August 1950 at Clarence House in London, during the reign of her maternal grandfather, King George VI.
+She was the second child and only daughter of Princess Elizabeth, Duchess of Edinburgh (later Queen Elizabeth II), and Philip, Duke of Edinburgh.
+A 21-gun salute in Hyde Park marked the occasion.
+Anne was baptised in the Music Room at Buckingham Palace on 21 October, by the Archbishop of York, Cyril Garbett.
 (Note: Her godparents were the Queen (later Queen Elizabeth The Queen Mother, her maternal grandmother); the Hereditary Princess of Hohenlohe-Langenburg (her paternal aunt); Princess Andrew of Greece and Denmark (her paternal grandmother); Louis Mountbatten, 1st Earl Mountbatten of Burma (her paternal great-uncle); and Andrew Elphinstone (her first cousin once removed).)
-At the time of her birth, she was third in the line of succession to the British throne, behind her mother and older brother, Charles (later King Charles III).
-She rose to second in 1952 after her grandfather's death and her mother's accession; she is currently 18th in line.
+At the time of her birth, she was third in the line of succession to the British throne, behind her mother and elder brother, Charles (later King Charles III).
+She rose to second in 1952 after her grandfather's death and her mother's accession; she is currently 19th in line.

-A governess, Catherine Peebles, was appointed to look after Anne and her brothers, Charles, Andrew, and Edward.
-Peebles was responsible for Anne's early education at Buckingham Palace.
-Given her young age at the time, Anne did not attend her mother's coronation in June 1953.
+A governess, Catherine Peebles, was appointed to oversee the early education of Anne and her brothers, Charles, Andrew, and Edward.
+Peebles supervised Anne's lessons at Buckingham Palace.
+Owing to her young age, Anne did not attend her mother's coronation in June 1953.

-A Girl Guides company, the 1st Buckingham Palace Company to include the Holy Trinity Brompton Brownie pack, was re-formed in May 1959, specifically so that, as her mother and her aunt Princess Margaret had done as children, Anne could socialise with girls her own age.
-The company was active until 1963, when Anne went to boarding school.
-Anne enrolled at Benenden School in 1963.
-In 1968, she left school with six GCE O-Levels and two A-Levels.
-She began to undertake royal engagements in 1969, at the age of 18.
+In May 1959, a Girl Guides unit, the 1st Buckingham Palace Guide Company, incorporating the Holy Trinity Brompton Brownie pack, was re-formed specifically so that Anne, like her mother and her aunt Princess Margaret before her, could socialise with girls her own age.
+The company remained active until 1963, when Anne left for boarding school.
+She enrolled at Benenden School in 1963, leaving in 1968 with six GCE O-Levels and two A-Levels.
+She began undertaking royal engagements in 1969, at the age of 18.